 DevOps and digital transformation are intrinsically connected.
 Both aim to improve, advance, or streamline ways of working so companies are ready to conduct business in the digital age.

 Let’s discuss how to leverage DevOps for digital transformation.

 Created by software engineers, DevOps is a flexible practice specifically designed for software development.
 DevOps combines two key elements:

 - IT operations (Ops)

-As companies introduce digital processes and automation to replace analogue processes, the DevOps framework provides an approach to technology that fits well.
+As companies introduce digital processes and automation to replace analog processes, the DevOps framework provides an approach to technology that fits well.

-Before DevOps, development and operations teams worked in isolation.
+Before DevOps, development, and operations teams working in isolation.
 Each team adopted its own set of tools, processes, frameworks, and vocabulary.
 Neither aligned nor integrated with other teams or practices.